Welcome to 8fit! We’re passionate about helping people like you look and feel in shape.

 - Never eat fruit alone and avoid juices: they’re rich in sugar and will make you hungry.

 - Avoid sugar and derivatives (high fructose corn syrup, cane crystals, agave sugar, etc) as often as possible.

-- Sugar is the devil, not fat.
+- Sugar is not your friend.
 It can make you fat unless you burn it quickly.

 - If the right carbs are chosen and they are combined, they can actually promote weight loss.

 - Carb intake should be slightly higher for days when you’re working out, because your muscles will need to replenish the glycogen you burn with exercise.

 - Proteins will go partly to building muscle, partly to providing energy.
 They are the building blocks for your body.
 Eating protein is more satiating than eating carbs and will help you be in control of your choices.